-In a judgment, the Court will state whether there has been a violation by the Respondent State, and if so which Articles of the Convention or the Protocols have been violated.
-Where an applicant has made a claim for just satisfaction the Court will also state whether the applicant shall receive such an award (typically by way of a monetary compensation) from the Respondent State.
+In a judgment, the Court will state whether there has been a violation by the respondent State and, if so, which Articles of the Convention or the Protocols have been violated.
+Depending on the nature of the violation, the Court can order the State to adopt general or particular measures.
+Where an applicant has made a claim for just satisfaction, the Court will also state whether the applicant shall receive such an award (typically by way of a monetary compensation) from the respondent State.